Wandalen/wTools/module/core/data_fmt/docs/algorithm/007_caption_rendering.md

 ### Abstract

 A four-step algorithm that assembles a titled rule line from a title, zero or more caption fields, a fixed lead prefix, and a trailing rule that fills to the rendered table width.
-The field separator and rule characters are multi-byte in UTF-8, so width is measured by character count rather than byte length.
+The field separator and rule characters are multi-byte in UTF-8, so width is measured by display column count (not byte length or character count — CJK characters occupy 2 display columns each).
+Line breaks in title and fields are sanitized to spaces before assembly.
 The trailing rule is clamped to zero when caption content already meets or exceeds the rendered table width.

 ### Algorithm

-1. **Build content string**: concatenate the title, then for each caption field append " {field_separator} {field_value}".
+1. **Build content string**: sanitize line breaks in title and each field (replace `\r\n`, `\r`, `\n` with space), then concatenate the title followed by `" {field_separator} {field_value}"` for each field.
 The field separator is a fixed middle dot character (U+00B7).
 2. **Build lead prefix**: repeat the rule character (U+2500 BOX DRAWINGS LIGHT HORIZONTAL) × lead_width (fixed at 3), then append one space, producing `"─── "`.
-3. **Compute trailing rule width**: `trail_width = table_width − lead_width − 1 − content_char_count − 1`, where `table_width` is the rendered display width of the table computed by `compute_total_row_width(primary_widths)` (accounts for column widths, separators, padding, and border pipes).
-The subtractions account for the lead chars, the space after the lead, the content character count, and one trailing space.
+3. **Compute trailing rule width**: `trail_width = table_width − lead_width − 1 − content_display_width − 1`, where `table_width` is the rendered display width of the table computed by `compute_total_row_width(primary_widths)` (accounts for column widths, separators, per-column padding, and border pipes).
+The subtractions account for the lead chars, the space after the lead, the content display column count, and one trailing space.
 Clamp to 0 if negative.
-Use character count, not byte length — both the field separator (U+00B7) and rule character (U+2500) are multi-byte in UTF-8.
+Use display column count (`unicode_visual_len`), not byte length or character count — CJK characters are 1 char but 2 display columns; both the field separator (U+00B7) and rule character (U+2500) are multi-byte in UTF-8.
 4. **Emit**: lead + content + " " + rule_char × trail_width + newline.

 The `table_width` is passed in from `format_internal()` where the column widths (`primary_widths`) have already been computed by the auto-fit pipeline.
 The `terminal_width` setting continues to influence the auto-fit column budget but does not affect caption line width.

 ### Key Properties

 - **Multi-byte safety**: the field separator and rule character are each two or more bytes in UTF-8.
-Width is measured in Unicode scalar values (character count), not bytes.
+Width is measured in display columns (via `unicode_visual_len`), not bytes or character count — CJK characters occupy 2 display columns.
 - **Clamp at zero**: when caption content alone equals or exceeds table width, trail_width becomes 0 — the trailing rule is omitted; content is never truncated.
 - **Render position**: caption line is emitted before the table top border (or before the header row when no top border exists for the selected style).
 - **Style-agnostic**: the algorithm is identical across all 9 table style presets.